<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=10643465&amp;fmt=gif">

 Content Team

-The company urged users to update to version 2.0.13-829.vc72453fa_1c16 from December 2025, and released two newer versions over the weekend.
-The latest version, 2.0.13-848.v76e89de8a_053, is now available on GitHub and Jenkins Marketplace.
+The company told users to fall back to version 2.0.13-829.vc72453fa_1c16 from December 2025, then released two newer builds over the weekend; 2.0.13-848.v76e89de8a_053 is now on GitHub and the Jenkins Marketplace.
+Updating isn't enough on its own — Checkmarx says to rotate every secret its CI runners could reach, from GitHub tokens to cloud and Kubernetes credentials.

 Source: Security Week